CHAPTER TWO: 2350

 B. REPORTING SEXUAL VIOLENCE.
 For information and resources available for survivors of sexual violence, please see the Administrative Procedure Manual (APM) 95.20.

 C. JURISDICTION.
-The jurisdiction of University of Idaho disciplinary regulations shall expand to govern off-campus conduct when such off-campus conduct constitutes Sexual Harassment or Gender-Based Harassment that may have continuing adverse effects in the Educational Setting.
+In accordance with FSH 2100, the jurisdiction of University of Idaho disciplinary regulations includes off-campus conduct that constitutes Sexual Harassment or Gender-Based Harassment that may have continuing adverse effects in the Educational Setting. [rev. 1-14]

 D. VIOLATIONS OF THE STUDENT CODE OF CONDUCT: